lammps/lammps/doc/src/fix_ttm.rst

 a primary knock-on atom (PKA) was initialized with a high velocity to simulate a radiation event.

-The description in this sub-section applies to all 3 fix styles:
+The description in this subsection applies to all 3 fix styles:
 *ttm*, *ttm/grid*, and *ttm/mod*.

 Fix *ttm/grid* distributes the regular grid across processors consistent